straw-wave/draft/content/running-app.md

 ---

-**Next:** Flutter and Dart plugins offer a number of debugging tools that will help you improve your application.
+**Next:** Flutter and Dart plugins offer a number of testing and debugging tools that will help you improve your application.